ampproject/amphtml/docs/testing.md

 amp storybook --storybook-env=preact
 ```

-> Launching the `amp` environment also initiates the build-and-serve task that's normally launched using the [`amp` command](#testing-commands), which makes an additional server available on `localhost:8000`.
+> Launching the `amp` environment also initiates the build-and-serve task that's normally launched using the [`amp` command](#testing-commands).
+This provides an additional server on `localhost:8000`.

 ### Writing test scenarios